Soesah/shan/readme.md

 - Add Character
   A very important feature, but it should be smarter, in helping to give you character numbers
 - Daily Words/List
-  Twenty words to practice, and the ability to renew the batch, and use a batch.
+  Ten words to practice, and the ability to renew the batch, and use a batch.

 - Tag words (for grouping, different aspects on words, associations)